 The rainiest months are October to January, but rainfall is still lower than most the Caribbean.

-How Safe is Aruba?
+How Safe Is Aruba?

 Aruba has very low crime levels.
 But, theft does take place on beaches where belonging are left unattended.
 Stay alert in crowds and keep your items close to you.